Chico's FAS Inc. (CHS) Stock: A SWOT Analysis

 CHS’s Market Performance

-Chico’s FAS Inc. (CHS) has experienced a -4.53% fall in stock performance for the past week, with a -2.73% drop in the past month, and a -0.67% drop in the past quarter.
-The volatility ratio for the week is 2.52%, and the volatility levels for the past 30 days are at 3.49% for CHS.
-The simple moving average for the past 20 days is -3.52% for CHS’s stock, with a -6.14% simple moving average for the past 200 days.
+CHS’s stock has fallen by -7.20% in the past week, with a monthly drop of -5.98% and a quarterly drop of -2.52%.
+The volatility ratio for the week is 3.62% while the volatility levels for the last 30 days are 3.55% for Chico’s FAS Inc. The simple moving average for the past 20 days is -5.62% for CHS’s stock, with a -8.61% simple moving average for the past 200 days.

 Analysts’ Opinion of CHS